-- Electronic proposal: Submit the proposal via email to indiacollab@gfi.org by February 6, 2026.
-Late proposals will not be accepted. - Proposal format: Proposals must be in a single PDF file and should include research goals that can be achieved within a period of four (4) or fewer months..
+- Electronic proposal: Submit the proposal via email to [indiacollab@gfi.org](mailto:indiacollab@gfi.org) by February 24, 2026.
+Late proposals will not be accepted. - Proposal format: Proposals must be in a single PDF file and should include research goals that can be achieved within a period of four (4) or fewer months.